PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 # SAM-M8Q GNSS FeatherWing

 A clone of the [Adafruit Ultimate GPS FeatherWing](https://www.adafruit.com/product/3133) but with the u-blox SAM-M8Q replacing the GlobalTop FGPMMOPA6H.
+The SAM-M8Q can receive signals from GPS, GLONASS and Galileo concurrently and supports both SBAS and QZSS.

 ![SAM-M8Q_FeatherWing](https://github.com/PaulZC/SAM-M8Q_GPS_FeatherWing/blob/master/img/SAM-M8Q_FeatherWing.jpg)